Technology

 Builds AI-powered QA that deeply understands source code.
 Connects to the codebase, reads diffs, understands intent behind changes, then generates and executes end-to-end tests on every pull request.
 Aimed at replacing manual QA engineering with AI that knows the code.

 Per a Hacker News Launch HN post (March 2026), Canary connects to codebases and understands app architecture (routes, controllers, validation logic).
-On PR push, it reads diffs, understands intent, and generates/executes targeted tests.
-Currently in closed beta/design partner phase.
+On PR push, it reads diffs, understands intent, and generates/executes targeted Playwright tests against preview environments, posting results as PR comments with video recordings and failure analysis.
+Currently helping teams achieve 90%+ test coverage in days instead of weeks.

-The ex-Windsurf and ex-Google team brings deep developer tooling expertise.
+The ex-Windsurf, Cognition, and Google team brings deep developer tooling and AI code comprehension expertise.
 Code-aware QA is a growing category as AI agents make code changes faster than humans can test.
+Unlike tools relying on DOM scraping or vision-based models, Canary reads source code directly.
 Likely expanding from web app testing to broader coverage.

 Instead of a developer manually writing tests for every code change, Canary reads what you changed and writes the tests for you—like having a QA teammate who actually reads the code before testing.